LinkedIn Sales Navigator for AI Agencies: The Complete Guide to Finding and Converting Clients

 Day 3 (After Connection Accepted): The Opener DM

-Once connected, send a warm, non-pitching opener within 24–48 hours of acceptance.
-Reference the specific reason you connected and ask a genuine question about their situation.
-"Hey [Name] — congrats on the new role at [Company].
+For a job change: "Hey [Name] — congrats again on the new role at [Company].
 What's been the biggest operational challenge you've walked into?
-I work with [their industry] operations leaders on exactly this stuff and always curious what people are finding when they step into new roles."
+I work with [industry] ops leaders on exactly this stuff and always curious what people are finding when they step into new roles."

 Days 7–10: Value Drop

-If there is no reply, send a piece of genuine value — an article you wrote, a relevant case study, a framework relevant to their role.
-No ask attached.
-"Hey [Name] — put together this breakdown on [relevant topic] for [their industry] ops leaders — thought it might be useful given your new role.
+"Hey [Name] — put together this breakdown on [relevant topic] for [industry] ops leaders — thought it might be useful given your new role.
 No pressure to reply — just want to make sure it gets in front of the right people."

 Days 14–16: The Soft Ask

-Make a low-friction ask.
-"Hey [Name] — I've been thinking about what you're probably walking into at [Company] given what [their industry] companies at that stage are typically dealing with.
+"Hey [Name] — I've been thinking about what you're probably walking into at [Company] given what [industry] companies at that stage are typically dealing with.
 Would it be worth 20 minutes to compare notes?
 No pitch — genuinely curious what you're seeing and happy to share what I've learned from working with similar companies."

 Day 21: The Breakup